 Drones are really cool – ever wanted to be a pilot, but afraid of heights (or colorblind)?
 Get a drone!
 Zoom all over the sky with your feet securely planted on the ground.
 Sounds like a safe bet, right?
 Well, not always.
 Drones are no airplanes, but they can be very dangerous in their own right.
 Drone accidents are happening everywhere, and can result in serious injury or property damage.

 Drone racing?
 Sounds awesome, but also like drone accidents waiting to happen.
-Read about more interesting uses for drones here.
+Top 10: Ways To Use Drones.

 Some Notable Drone Accidents